 "Why me?"
-I said, not so much as a question to him but more as a cry to the heavens.
+I said, not as a question to him but more as a cry to the heavens.

 "Who else?" he answered anyway.

 John, the usually confident young man, sounded like a lost child.
-For Rob's sake I would probably have gone over immediately, even before John said those last two words, but hearing the tone of his voice brought out all my big-brotherly protective instincts.
+For Rob's sake I would probably have gone over immediately, even before John said those last two words.
+However, hearing the tone of his voice brought out all my big-brotherly protective instincts.
 Whatever choice I might have had before, it was now taken away completely.

 "Okay, I'll be there as soon as I can."

 On the way to the car I told Mum and Dad what little I knew and asked them to explain the situation to Dan and Steve if they arrived before I returned home.